We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - type 2 diabetes

-- chronic kidney disease
+- chronic kidney disease (CKD)

-- multiple sclerosis
+- multiple sclerosis (MS)

 - plaque buildup in the penis

-- bladder cancer surgeries
+- surgeries for bladder cancer

-- injuries caused by prostate cancer treatment
+- injuries caused by treatment for prostate cancer

 - injuries to the penis, spinal cord, bladder, pelvis, or prostate

-- drinking, smoking, or using street drugs
+- drinking, smoking, or using certain drugs

 - mental or emotional stress

-You should visit your doctor as soon as you notice any erectile problems.
+You should visit your doctor as soon as you notice any erection problems.
 ED is usually a sign of an underlying health issue, so it’s important to identify the cause before it becomes more serious.

 Watch for ED symptoms such as:

-- inability to get an erection when you want to have sex, even if you can get an erection at other times
+- the inability to get an erection when you want to have sex, even if you can get an erection at other times

 - getting an erection, but being unable to maintain it long enough to have sex